JKirchartz/jkirchartz.github.com/_posts/2011-11-28-intro-to-linux-for-web-devs-on-windows.md

 ## Logging In:

-To remotely access a server you'll need a telnet/ssh client, for windows [PuTTY](http://www.putty.org/) is a good choice , so [download & install PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+To remotely access a server you'll need a telnet/ssh client, for windows [PuTTY](http://www.putty.org/) is a good choice , so [download &amp; install PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 When you open putty you'll see a space for your host name or IP address for the server you're going to access,  input the relevant information and hit open at the bottom of the window.
-You'll be promped for your username & password when PuTTY connects.
+You'll be promped for your username &amp; password when PuTTY connects.
 Now take a deep breath, you're in a linux CLI, huzzah!

 To learn more about PuTTY check [the PuTTY